nasa/georef_deploy/README.rst

 Our reference platform for GeoRef is Ubuntu Linux 14.04 LTS, running Python 2.7.6 and Django 1.9.2.
-For development we use Django's built-in development web server with a SQLite 3.6 database.
+For development we use Django's built-in development web server MySQL database.

 We develop using a VagrantBox VM running a Ubuntu Linux inside a Mac OS X host machine.
 Vagrant VM is strictly optional and only necessary if you are not running directly from a Ubuntu Linux Machine.